RicoLla13/o2a2-jam-2024/notes/story.md

 >> Call a classmate.

 *You call a classmate, Lisa, and share your struggles.
 Her support encourages you to reach out to your dad.
 Both conversations help you find balance and seek help from your boss.
-Adjusting your workload, you rediscover joy and realize you can rest, even though you're not dead.*
+Adjusting your workload, you rediscover joy and realize...
+You can rest, even though you're not dead.*

-_ENDING 5_
+_ENDING 6_